edwardtanoto/edwardtanoto.github.io/README.md

 Mentioning each of their contributions here is not enough.
 Facebook, Amazon, Apple, Google, Microsoft, working with them are the dreams of every programmer.
 Every programmer and majority of human society.

-The only (-) I see here is probably just because I don't think I'll ever quit a job in these companies, I have huge affection for Google which always be there when I debug something.
+The only (-) I see here is probably just because I don't think I'll ever quit a job in these companies, which means I won't grow a lot because of the pace of big companies are different than startups.
 I would solve this by build some startups and build some experiences before having worthy value for them.

 The (+) is everything else.
 Great environment to work, free lunch, high paying jobs, I can add it on my resume, and a lot of other things.